grind-rip/grind-rip-site/site/content/journal.md

 # 2025-02-07

 * Got a phone interview with some [dust company](https://www.kingland.com).
 Beggars...
 Choosers... all that jazz.
+Never mind, rescheduled to Monday.

+# 2025-02-08

+* Added Google interview.
+The flush that started it all!

+# 2025-02-09

+* Add Workiva interview.
+Finished [tree traversal](/algorithms/tree_traversal).